Badge photo

 This method worked reasonably but not stunningly well on this dataset.
 We found that the headlines and other columns have some predictive value.
 We could improve this approach by using a different predictive algorithm, like a random forest or a neural network.
 We could also use ngrams, such as bigrams and trigrams, when we are generating our bag of words matrix.

-Trying a Be careful when doing these to only take into account information that existed before the sublesson you're predicting for was made.
+Be careful when doing these to only take into account information that existed before the sublesson you're predicting for was made.
 All of these additions will take much longer to run than what we have so far, but will reduce error.
 Hopefully you'll have some time to try them out!
-If you'd like to work more with NLP, you can check out our interactive Natural Language Programming Course.
+If you'd like to learn more about NLP with Python, you can check out our interactive Natural Language Processing for Deep Learning course.
+It concludes with a project on Classifying Disaster-Related Tweets as Real or Fake that makes for an excellent addition to your portfolio of projects.